ni/nimble/packages/nimble-components/src/rich-text-editor-viewer/specs/README.md

 -   Allowing the user to tag or mention by entering `@` in the editor and selecting the user name from the drop-down list.
 -   Support for adding images to the editor either by uploading or by pasting it.
 -   Support for adding hyperlinks to the existing words in the editor.
 However, adding raw links by pasting to the editor is supported.
--   Support for underlining the text.
+-   Support for striking out and underlining text.
 -   Provide APIs to make the buttons in the toolbar located below the editor to be hidden or disable.

 ### Risks and Challenges